-Reinsurance premiums ceded and reinsurance recoveries on benefits and claims incurred are deducted from their respective revenue, benefit and expense accounts.
+Reinsurance premiums ceded and reinsurance recoveries on benefits and claims incurred are deducted from their respective revenue, benefit, and expense accounts.
 Prepaid reinsurance premiums, included in other assets, are premiums that are paid in advance for future coverage.
 Amounts receivable and payable to reinsurers are offset for account settlement purposes for contracts where the right of offset exists, with net reinsurance receivables included in other assets and net reinsurance payables included in other liabilities.
 Reinsurance receivables and payables may include balances due from reinsurance companies for paid and unpaid losses.

 If the Company determines that a reinsurance agreement does not expose the reinsurer to a reasonable possibility of a significant loss from insurance risk, the Company records the agreement using the deposit method of accounting.
 Net amounts receivable are reflected as an asset within other assets on the consolidated statements of financial condition.
 As amounts are paid or received, consistent with the underlying contracts, the deposit asset is adjusted.
 The Company reports reinsurance receivables net of an ACL.
 The ACL considers the credit quality of the reinsurance counterparty and is generally determined based on the probability of default and loss, given default assumptions that consider any applicable collateral arrangements.
 The Company reports additions to, or releases of, the ACL in operating and other expenses.
-Prior to the adoption of this standard, the Company only established an ACL for reinsurance receivables when the Company deemed it was probable that a reinsurer may fail to make payments to the Company in a timely manner.